Updated: 5 November 2020

 - Customers should wash their hands before and after handling any cleaning products provided by the customer, including; sprays, cloths, vacuum cleaners & mops

 - Customers should wash cleaning cloths and mop covers at a high temperature (60C+) after every use

 - Customers should book a deep clean after a known or suspected case of coronavirus, and should make Housekeep aware of the possible contamination at the time of booking.
 Housekeep will send a specialist team for these cleans

 - Customers with a fixed start-time for their cleans should consider changing to a flexible start time, to help Housekeepers avoid travelling during peak hours

 - Customers who wish to tip their Housekeeper should use the tipping functionality in via their members area, rather than require their Housekeeper to handle cash

 Guidelines for Housekeepers

-- Housekeepers should book time off & not attend cleans if anybody in their home has coronavirus symptoms, has been advised to self-isolate, or has been told to shield
+- Housekeepers should book time off & not attend cleans if anybody in their home has coronavirus symptoms or has been told to self-isolate

 - Housekeepers should avoid public transport where possible, and use a face covering if public transport is used